 High and Middle School can chew gum on campus as long as it is not disruptive.
 Please note that gum on the flooring and furniture can be very damaging and being allowed to chew gum is a privilege that can be removed at the discretion of the teacher and/or administrator.

-All food and beverages (except water bottles) are limited to the cafeteria or outside during lunch period and before play.
+Middle School Students - All food and beverages (except water bottles) are limited to the cafeteria or outside during lunch period and before play.
 Students may have food/drinks in their classrooms during snack time with teacher approval.
-Any student leaving food or drink in his/her locker and it spoils, spills, or causes damage may be subject to discipline.